 Items which sit in the freezer for a very long time (one year plus) are highly likely to be closed due to staleness.
 Any information contained in the ticket is likely to be obsolete and would only cause confusion if acted on.

 I find I have to be pretty ruthless in terms of closing tickets instead of freezing them.
 When a customer comes to me with a feature idea they really like but is not likely to ever happen, it’s tempting to put it in the freezer as a peace offering.
 Ultimately this just sets the wrong expectations and is worse for everyone in the long run.
-It’s better to be decisive, explain politely to the customer why their favourite feature won’t be implemented and close the ticket.
+It’s better to be decisive, explain politely to the customer why their favorite feature won’t be implemented and close the ticket.

 The Triage Queue